frankshearar/Home/NuGet-Package-Download-Plugin.md

 * Package download caching
   * Honoring cache hints (e.g.:  NoCache, DirectDownload, etc.) provided by NuGet client tools.
 A plugin's cache is independent of any cache maintained by NuGet client tools.
   * Managing the plugin's own cache (e.g.:  location, concurrency, invalidation, purging, etc.).
 Plugin cache management is out of scope for this spec.
 (At some future time "nuget locals" functionality could be plumbed through to plugins.)
-* Downloading a package to a location indicated by NuGet client tools
+* Downloading a package to a location indicated by NuGet client tools.

 ### Plugin Discovery
 NuGet tools will discover plugins via a NUGET_PLUGIN_PATHS environment variable.
 The environment variable value will be parsed as a semicolon-delimited list of file paths to plugin executables.
 The order of plugin file paths is significant.
 The first plugin to claim support for an operation and package source will be the sole delegate for that operation and package source.

 Empty paths and paths consisting only of whitespace will be ignored.
 A path which cannot be resolved to a plugin executable will be reported with a warning.
-Relative paths will be supported and will be resolved relative to the executing NuGet tool process.
+Relative paths are not allowed.

 Plugins must be code signed.
 Unsigned or untrusted plugins will be reported with a warning and skipped.  .NET Core does not have built-in support for code signature verification.
 On Windows platforms Authenticode signatures will be verified by PInvoking WinVerifyTrust(...).
 Other platforms are not supported, and specifying a plugin on other platforms will fail the overall operation with error detail reported to the user.